 - The time allowed for completion of exams will be the normal time duration, plus appropriate download/upload time if required: where up to five answer files are required to be uploaded, 30 minutes will be added to the scheduled exam time.

 - Disabled students registered with the Disability Service will have additional time as recommended in their Needs Assessment.

 - Where possible, flexibility will be offered to accommodate students sitting exams in different time zones.

-The penalties to be applied for late submission of online exams will be confirmed soon but are expected to be in line with those in effect since the April/May 2021 exam diet.
+The penalties to be applied for late submission of online exams are in line with those in effect since the April/May 2021 exam diet.